JishnuK17/Image-Steganography-using-LSB-encoding-and-Decoding/README.md

 The project also allows extracting the hidden message from the image by decoding the image.

 # Technologies used
-Advanced C - Structures
+-Advanced C - Structures
-File Handling
+-File Handling
-String
+-String
-Bitwise operations
+-Bitwise operations
-Functions (fopen, fread, fseek, strcmp, strcpy) Command line Argument
+-Functions (fopen, fread, fseek, strcmp, strcpy) -Command line Argument